Dispensary Page Types Map: What Pages Your Website Actually Needs

 If your menu is embedded or iFrame

-Treat the menu as a utility page
+Treat the menu as a shopping tool

 Build category pages on your domain